-The EM720 can store input waveforms in three log files.
+The EM720 can store waveforms in three log files.

-Waveform log #1 and Waveform log #2 are conventional files that can record waveforms at four programmable sampling rates: 32, 64, 128 or 256 samples per cycle.
-A conventional waveform log file can store up to 7 channels simultaneously: three voltage channels and four current channels.
+Configurable waveform log files #1 and #2 can record waveforms at four programmable sampling rates: 32, 64, 128 or 256 samples per cycle.
+A log file can store up to 7 channels simultaneously (three voltage channels and four current channels) with a programmable length and up to 20 pre-event cycles.

 Waveform log #3 is pre-configured for fast transient recording.
-It stores a 1-cycle waveform at a rate of 1024 samples/cycle.
-It is only operational in the EM720T.
-If you have a basic EM720 model, you can remove it and re-allocate storage for other files.
+It is only operational in the EM720T and stores 1-cycle transient waveforms sampled at a rate of 1024 samples per cycle.
+If you have a basic EM720 model, you can remove this file to free more memory for other files.